 How opioid overdoses occur

 State Representative Theresa Conroy explains how opioids effect the body and how opioid antagonists like Narcan work to reverse those effects.
 This year we passed legislation that requires municipalities to equip their first responders with an opioid antagonist such as Naloxone which is sold under the brandname Narcan.
 Earlier this week Governor Malloy thanked the Connecticut state police for saving 100 lives utilizing overdose reversal medication.
-You can read more about recent state action on opioids here.

 In this short video you can see how to assemble and deliver a syringe of naloxone nasal spray.